 Make sure your NTP authentication settings match on both sides.

-When the time/date difference between the NTP server and NTP server is big, it will take a long time to sync.
+When the time/date difference between the NTP server and NTP client is significant, it will take a long time to sync.
 Right now the clocks look like this:

 R1#show clock .01:32:25.208 UTC Fri Mar 1 2002